-Colorless, odorless and tasteless gas (N = Nitrogenium), which accounts for 78% volume by far the largest share in the air.
+Colorless, odorless and tasteless gas (N = Nitrogenium), which makes up by far the largest proportion in the air at 78% volume.
 The German designation reminds that nitrogen "smothers" (extinguishes) flames.
 Among other things, the nitrogen compounds are of great importance amino acids. alkaloids, Ammonium (compound with hydrogen, most common source of fertilizer), enzymes, Nitrates and saltpetre.
-Nitrogen in soil is 95% organic compounds (Norg) in dead plant and animal material humus, in living root mass and in soil organisms.
-A maximum of 5% is mineral bound, already plant available nitrogen (Nmin) in the form of ammonium (hydrogen compound) and nitrate = saltpeter (oxygen compound).
-The organic nitrogen compounds are not available for higher quality plants.
+95% of nitrogen in the soil comes in the form of organic compounds (Norg) in dead plant and animal matter humus, in living root mass and in soil organisms.
+Maximum is 5% mineral bound, already plant-available nitrogen (Nmin) in the form of ammonium (hydrogen compound) and nitrate = saltpeter (oxygen compound).
+The organic nitrogen compounds are not available for higher-quality plants.
 You first have to go through bacteria into ammonium and nitrate, which play an important role in plant growth.
 From the roots nitrates are preferably taken, which in the photosynthesis responsible for the development of cellular protein and chlorophyll.

 However, too large quantities have a negative effect.
 The excess supply of nitrogen is manifested by dark green leaves and overgrowth, as evidenced by disproportionate thick and long internodes in annual wood.
 The vines often suffer from bad fruit set and tend to Verrieseln, In addition, the diseases stem necrosis and bunch rot (eg Botrytis).
 In the grapes are then too little sugar. pigments (Dyes) and phenols which may negatively affect the quality of the wine.
 The consequences are also high shares urea and histamine in the wine.